Hamz-a/hamz-a.github.io/_posts/2024-03-04-Security-assessing-grpc-and-grpcweb-services.md

 #### White box
 During a white box security assessment, documentation and source code is shared with the auditor.
 This means that common tools can be used to interact with gRPC services.
 A good example is Postman, which since 2022, [supports gRPC][postman_grpc_support].
 It is almost always advised to put an intercepting proxy such as [Burp Suite][burp_suite] in-between to keep a history of traffic.
-In addition, tools like Burp Suite allows for traffic modification and has a scala of offensive capabilities compared to Postman.
+In addition, tools like Burp Suite allows for traffic modification and has a myriad of offensive capabilities compared to Postman.
 A typical setup would look as follow:
 ![grpc_mitm_whitebox][grpc_mitm_whitebox]

 #### Grey box